micolous/xbox360bb/README.md

 ## Kernels supported ##

-This should build cleanly on 2.6.32 to 3.3.5.
+This should build cleanly on Linux 2.6.32 to 3.16.
 It should build on later kernels too (but sometimes will need patching if things change).

 I've tested this module on `x86`, `amd64`, and `armhf`.